 Let’s see the main conditions of the best-known airlines

 - The fee for musical instruments in the hold is €50 if booked online and €65 at the airport.
 If they exceed 20 kg. an excess baggage charge will be applied.
 Smaller instruments that exceed hand luggage measurements can also go in the cabin by reserving an extra seat.

 - Iberia (there is some hope for certain instruments…)

 - Those that do not exceed the standard measurements of 30x120x38 cm.
 They can be carried in the cabin as hand luggage.
 You can also transport it by reserving an additional seat or as checked baggage.
 In the latter case, the fare is €45 on short- and medium-haul flights and free on long-haul flights.

 - Vueling (we don’t see them very friendly with the musicians…)

-- Air Europa (a little tricky with the measurements…be careful!!!
-Very tight cost 🙄)
+- Air Europa (a bit of a trick with the measurements…be careful!!!
+Very tight cost?)